aallan/benchmarking-ml-on-the-edge/README.md

 * [Benchmarking TensorFlow and TensorFlow Lite on Raspberry Pi 5]() (LATEST RESULTS)
 * [The big benchmark roundup](https://aallan.medium.com/the-big-benchmarking-roundup-a561fbfe8719)

+See the documentation for instructions on how to install TensorFlow and TensorFlow Lite, and how to run the benchmarking scripts.

 ## Getting Started with Google's Edge TPU

 * [Hands on with the Coral Dev Board](https://medium.com/@aallan/hands-on-with-the-coral-dev-board-adbcc317b6af)